 risk of breast cancer… can mean a woman’s life.
 Many

 women’s lives.
-Over forty thousand women’s lives in
+Over fifty thousand women’s lives in

 the U.S. last year.

-On top of that, a quarter of a
+On top of that, a third of a

 million women will deal with breast cancer